ecenurkarahan/Notes-app/README.md

-# Turkish-notes-app
+# notes-app
-This is an app for turkish users, it has create read update and delete features.
+This is an note app, it has create read update and delete features.